Regardless of application, injection-molded parts and products are expected to perform to stringent quality and regulatory standards.

 The result?
 Consistent, high-quality injection-molded plastic parts and devices that meet end-user expectations and drive competitive advantages for OEMs across many industries.

-6 essential steps of scientific molding
+6 essential steps of THE scientific molding PROCESS

 While thorough, comprehensive and unique to each complex application, scientific molding can be broken down into six steps for highly specialized engineers to follow.